Fish Rescue at the Chambly Canal

 At the end of every navigation season, the water level in the Canal is lowered so our staff can carry out essential maintenance to keep the locks in good working order.
 The water is gradually lowered using valves through which the fish in the Canal find their way toward the nearest body of water.
-However, even though most of the fish get out of the Canal, sometimes several of them get stuck in pockets of stagnant water.
+However, even though most of the fish get out of the Canal, sometimes several of them get trapped in residual pools.
 When work needs to be done in these areas, human intervention is required to allow them to return to the river.
 This is what happened in Chambly!

-Complete drying and rehabilitation of locksThe work completed in fall 2017 on locks 6 and 7 of the Chambly Canal required the chamber, the enclosure of the locks, to be completely dried.
-Before lowering the water level, Parks Canada made sure that the fish trapped in pools were collected, identified and relocated to the Chambly basin, where the conditions were favourable for their survival and free movement, while reducing the stress and harm to them.
+Two exercises to rescue and relocate fish trapped in residual pools during the drying of the chambers of Locks Nos.
+1, 2, 3 and 9 were carried out this fall.
+Before lowering the water level, Parks Canada made sure that the fish trapped in pools were collected, identified and relocated to the the Richelieu River where the conditions were favourable for their survival and free movement, while reducing the stress and harm to them.

 Fish recrue at Chambly Canal